mohamedshaheen6/Data_Transformation_and_MachineLearining_in_EPL_Dataset/README.md

 # Data_Transformation_and_MachineLearining_in_EPL_Dataset
 Jupyter Notebook
-data set contain the match stats of clubs played in English Premier League.
+data set contain the match stats of all English Premier League tournament.